preetpoly/test/Doc/04_Provisioning_Polylogyx_Client/Readme.md

 ### Incorrect server details

-The following error mesaage is diaplayed when you run a command wih incoreect server details, sch as IP address or host name.
+The following error mesaage is displayed when you run a command wih incoreect server details, sch as IP address or host name.

 ``` Downloading Files needed for install.
 Depending on your network connection, it might take some time.
 Please wait..